 Applied Materials, Inc. Overview

-Applied Materials, Inc. (AMAT) is a leading provider of manufacturing equipment, services, and software for the semiconductor, display, and related industries.
-Established in 1967 and headquartered in Santa Clara, California, the company operates through three key segments: Semiconductor Systems, Applied Global Services, and Display and Adjacent Markets.
-Their expertise includes a wide range of technologies essential for semiconductor fabrication, from epitaxy to metrology.
-With a market cap of approximately $178.45B and a broad international presence, Applied Materials plays a crucial role in driving innovation in the semiconductor sector.
+Applied Materials, Inc. is a global leader in providing manufacturing equipment, services, and software to the semiconductor and display industries.
+Founded in 1967 and headquartered in Santa Clara, California, the company operates through three primary segments: Semiconductor Systems, Applied Global Services, and Display and Adjacent Markets.
+Applied Materials specializes in a broad range of technologies essential for semiconductor chip fabrication, including chemical vapor deposition and metrology tools.
+With a market capitalization of approximately $201B and a workforce of 36K employees, Applied Materials is positioned to capitalize on the growing demand for advanced semiconductor technologies.

 Lam Research Corporation Overview